Designer | H G May |

 - Fridge box

-- Chain locker under berth
+- Anchor chain locker under berth

 - Original spruce spars including spinnaker pole